IEEE International Conference on Rebooting Computing (ICRC 2018)

 ICRC 2018 was chaired by Dr. Erik DeBenedictis of Sandia National Laboratory, with Prof. Tom Conte of Georgia Institute of Technology chairing the program.
 The presentations included plenary and invited talks, several sessions of technical papers, a poster session, a government panel, and an evening session with “Wild and Crazy Ideas” (WACI).

 The plenary presentations included Dr. William Chappell of the US Defense Advanced Research Projects Agency (DARPA), and Dr. Paolo Faraboschi of Hewlett Packard Enterprise (HPE).
 Dr. Chappel spoke about “Inflections,” how DARPA has worked closely with industry and academia (including competitive challenges) to promote new technologies to the level that industry can develop these on its own.
 Examples Chappell cited included self-driving cars, mobile robots, and smart wireless communications.
 Most recently, Chappell’s DARPA directorate introduced the Electronics Resurgence Initiative (ERI), which attempts to reboot computing technology after the end of Moore’s Law.
-The video of Dr. Chappell’s talk is available here.
+The video of Dr. Chappell’s talk is available on IEEE.tv.

 Dr. Faraboschi spoke about “Computing in the Cambrian Era.”
 This is a reference to a period in ancient earth history some 500 million years ago, when the growth in the diversity of life forms in the oceans suddenly exploded.
 By analogy, the end of Moore’s Law and the explosion of Big Data are leading to a proliferation of diverse computing technologies, optimized for different technological niches.
 These include GPUs, TPUs, analog, neuromorphic, optical, superconducting, and quantum computing.
 This is also creating a crisis in interconnections and communications at all levels, and in software development to manage it all.
 While not all proposed technologies will ultimately be successful, this is an exciting time for the computer industry.
-The video of Dr. Faraboschi’s talk is available here.
+The video of Dr. Faraboschi’s talk is available on IEEE.tv.

 An invited talk on Reversible Computing was given by Dr. Michael Frank of Sandia National Laboratory.
 This provides a general approach to the development of computers that can be orders of magnitude more energy efficient than current technologies.
 While reversible computing has been a research topic for decades, this technology was not substantially developed during the era of Moore’s Law.
 Now that power limitations have become critical for both large supercomputers and small mobile and edge computing, it is time to reexamine this approach for possible future breakthroughs.